maximilian-salomon/mdxplain/README.md

 ## License

-This project is licensed under the Apache2 License.
+This project is licensed under the Apache License 2.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgments